1.1. What is the overall aim of the WiFi4EU initiative?

 For more details, see the WiFi4EU privacy statement, available on the home page of the WiFi4EU Portal.

-Please note that for the WiFi4EU network, in the first stage, the registration and authentication of users, and therefore any potential collection and processing personal data, will be the responsibility of each municipality and their contracted Internet Service Provider (ISP).
+Please note that for the WiFi4EU network, in Phase I, the registration and authentication of users, and therefore any potential collection and processing personal data, will be the responsibility of each municipality and their contracted Internet Service Provider (ISP).
 In this phase, each WiFi4EU hotspot will have to comply with a privacy statement and applicable national and EU laws, notably Regulation (EC)45/2001.

-In a second phase (tentatively as from 2019), there will be a single authentication platform which will allow users to register only once and "roam" between all WiFi4EU hotspots, without having to reintroduce their credentials.
+In Phase II, the Single Authentication Service will allow end-users to register only once and "roam" seamlessly between all WiFi4EU hotspots, without having to reintroduce their credentials.

 9.1.
 What is the "domain name" as per definition of Article 4.1 of the Grant Agreement?